rocket-pool/docs.rocketpool.net/docs/en/node-staking/solo-staker-migration.md

 While you wait for your exit to process, you can prepare your Rocket Pool node.

-If you are new to Rocket Pool node operation, start with the [Node Operator's guide](/node-staking/responsibilities), which covers everything from hardware selection to [installing the Smartnode stack](/node-staking/installing/overview) and [registering your node](/node-staking/prepare-node).
+If you are new to Rocket Pool node operation, start with the [Node Operator's guide](/node-staking/responsibilities), which covers everything from hardware selection to [installing the Smart Node stack](/node-staking/installing/overview) and [registering your node](/node-staking/prepare-node).
 Since you have been running your own validator, much of this will feel familiar - and if you already run your own Execution and Consensus clients, you may be interested in the [Hybrid configuration with external clients](/node-staking/install-modes#the-hybrid-configuration-with-external-clients).

 ## Step 3: Create Your Megapool Validators